The Service Firm's Guide to Project Accounting

 2. Enhanced Financial Forecasting

-Having project-specific data at your fingertips is the difference in forecasting future costs more accurately and making better-informed budgeting decisions.
+Having project-specific data at your fingertips is the difference in forecasting future costs more accurately and making better-informed project budgeting decisions.
 If improving a project managers' ability to reduce the risk of underestimating budgets is something your business aims to achieve, project accounting will be a game-changer for you.

 3. Improved Client Communication and Transparency